Guide

 • Keep dynamic runtime behavior isolated when Swift callers do not need to know about it.

 Keep Objective-C when a mature subsystem is stable, heavily dynamic, exposed to Objective-C consumers, or tied to Objective-C++ and C++ libraries.
-Swift adoption should reduce maintenance cost, not create a mixed-language maze.
+Objective-C is also still useful when selectors, target-action, delegates, KVC/KVO, method forwarding, swizzling, plugin boundaries, or old framework contracts are the actual surface being maintained.

 Choose Kotlin For Android